Martin Clunes: Documentaries

 In 2008, Clunes presented Martin Clunes: A Man and his Dogs, which was aired on 24 August 2008.

 In 2009, Clunes presented a three-part ITV series Islands of Britain, which saw him travelling around several of the country's lesser known islands.
 In 2010 Clunes presented ITV mini-series Horsepower about man's relationship over time with the horse.
 This was followed by Heavy Horsepower which aired in 2013.
 In January 2011, Clunes presented documentary Martin Clunes: Man to Manta.
-In June 2012 Clunes presented a documentary series on ITV about the lemurs of Madagascar called Martin Clunes: The Lemurs of Madagascar.
+In June 2012, Clunes presented a documentary series on ITV about the lemurs of Madagascar called Martin Clunes: The Lemurs of Madagascar.

 On 31 January 2013, Clunes narrated ITV documentary Secret Life of Dogs.
 Then, on 2 and 3 June 2014, he narrated two more follow-up documentaries, Secret Life of Cats and Secret Life of Babies.
 On 4 April 2014 Clunes hosted a one-off ITV documentary called Martin Clunes & A Lion Called Mugie, following the work of conservationists in Kenya as well as tracking the progress of a lion called Mugie.
-The documentary was filmed over a period of three years.
+The documentary was filmed over three years.
 In August 2014 Clunes narrated ITV's three-part documentary series Kids with Cameras: Diary of a Children's Ward which saw Newcastle's children's ward through the eyes of its patients.
-In April 2015 Clunes narrated Carry on Forever, a three part documentary series for ITV3.
+In April 2015, Clunes narrated Carry on Forever, a three part documentary series for ITV3.
 It was shown over the Easter weekend.

 In May 2015, Clunes presented Man & Beast with Martin Clunes, a two-part factual series for ITV, which looked at the relationship between humans and animals.
 In 2016, he narrated Rising Damp Forever, a two-part documentary series for ITV3.
 He also voiced ITV programmes Secrets of Growing Old, Secrets of Growing Up and Britain's Favourite Dogs.
 Also in 2016, Martin Clunes: Islands of Australia (also known as Islands of Oz) was released as a three-part Australian documentary television series produced by Prospero Productions for the Seven Network that "follows acclaimed actor and comedian Martin Clunes as he explores the most diverse, intriguing, remote and spectacular islands that surround Australia."
-In 2019, Martin Clunes: Islands of America was released as a four-part documentary where he traveled to remote islands across the United States.
+In 2019, Martin Clunes: Islands of America was released as a four-part documentary where he travelled to remote islands across the United States.